Still Game: History

 The events of Still Game take place in a floating timeline where the characters remain the same age from series to series.
 One of the most prominent examples of this is that Victor reveals that he is 74 years old in "Scran", an episode of the second series, but it is not until the fifth series ("Smoke on the Water") that he celebrates his 75th birthday.
 The sixth series of Still Game ended on BBC Two on 23 August 2007.
 A Christmas special was aired on BBC One Scotland on 23 December and for the rest of the UK on BBC Two on 28 December.
 There was also a Hogmanay special called "Hootenanny" aired on BBC One Scotland, later aired to the rest of the UK on 2 January 2008.

 Ford Kiernan, Greg Hemphill and Paul Riley's company Effingee Productions is thought to have split up after Riley walked away to go it alone after being refused more control over the future of the company by Kiernan.
 Hemphill stated that he didn't want a "boardroom battle".
 The split ultimately resulted in the indefinite hiatus of the series.
-In 2012, Gary Miller acquired the rights to the original stage play of Still Game on behalf of Strathclyde Theatre Group.
-Working along with Clare Sheppard and Kenny Boyle of Sonic Boom Theatre Company, the show toured, with a new cast, to The Tron theatre, FTH theatre, and The Ayr Gaiety Theatre.
+In 2012, Gary Miller acquired the rights to the original stage play of Still Game and, working with producer Kenny Boyle, the show toured, with a new cast, to The Tron theatre, FTH theatre, and The Ayr Gaiety Theatre.
 The original play had not been staged for 14 years.
 Kiernan and Hemphill came to see the performances and consequently began considering reviving Still Game officially.

 On 15 October 2013, the Daily Record ran a front-page story that the show would be returning.
 On 23 October 2013, Ford Kiernan and Greg Hemphill announced details of live shows entitled Still Game Live at The SSE Hydro in Glasgow at a press conference.
 They were scheduled to perform four shows beginning in September 2014, but due to high demand, it was extended to 16 and then 21 shows.
 On 24 October 2013 Kiernan confirmed in the Daily Record that the tour of the original stage show had been one of the instigating factors for Still Game's return.
 The 21 shows at The Hydro ran from 19 September 2014 until 10 October 2014, played to 210,000 fans and made £6,000,000 in ticket sales.
 The show received mixed reviews.
 In November 2014, a special sketch featuring Jack and Victor visiting the set of River City was made for Children in Need.
-The sketch also featured a cameo of a director played by Still Game director Michael Hines.
+The sketch also featured a cameo of a director, played by Still Game director Michael Hines.
 On Hogmanay 2014, BBC Scotland showed a documentary celebrating the show titled Still Game: The Story So Far.
 The programme featured interviews with the cast, celebrities who have appeared on the show and super fans, including a look at some favourite moments.